pwk4m1/pwk4m1.github.io/reset.md

 	account in very long time, and which is why my TinyBIOS thingy is still having some silly design choices, is that even though CS is set to 0xF000, the ES and DS are not.
-This means that to use string operations, you should set the ES andor DS to point to ROM too, aka set their values to F000 aswell.
+This means that to use string operations, you should set the ES and/or DS to point to ROM too, aka set their values to F000 aswell.
 I was silly, left them to 0, and kept wondering why on earth lodsb does not read the values I expect it to load, as I was reading from 0x0000XXXX instead of 0xFFFFXXXX.